binbashroot/rhcsa_practice/README.md

 ## Task 21
 **Configure httpd to use nfs**
-> Mount the exported from serverb.example.com to servera.example.com
+> Mount the following nfs share on servera.example.com
 > SOURCE:  serverb.example.com:/share/webfiles
-> DESTINATION: servera.example.com:/var/www/html/task21
+> DESTINATION: servera.example.com:/var/www/html/rhcsa
 > The mount point on servera.example.com should persist across reboots
 > The mount point should be read and writeable
+> You must be able to see http://servera.example.com/rhcsa/index.html

+## Task 22
+**Configure a directory to be used by multiple teams**
+> Create the /opt/marvel_users directory
+> THe directory should be owned by student
+> The group should be owned by marvel
+> Any file put into this folder should always be owned by the marvel group.

+## Task 23
+**Configure httpd to listen on port 8888**
+> Modify /etc/httpd/conf/httpd.conf to listen on port 8888
+> Restart the httpd service and troubleshoot the issue
-> You must be able to see http://servera.example.com/task21/rhcsa.html
+> You must be able to see http://servera.example.com:8888/rhcsa/index.html